-After making the ice cream base with the Sprouts signature olive oil and tasting it I was over the moon.
+After making and tasting the olive oil ice cream base made with the Sprouts signature olive oil, I was over the moon.
 It truly was the best ice cream base I can recall making.
 The fruitiness of the olive oil almost makes it taste like peaches even before adding the ripple.
 Of course with that woven it, a favorite new summer dessert was born.
-It’s creamy with flavors of vanilla, peach and a light note of olive oil that makes it interesting and fun!
+Olive oil ice cream with peach ripple is creamy with flavors of vanilla, peach and a light note of olive oil that makes it interesting and fun!

 Olive Oil Ice Cream with Peach Ripple